srdjannezic/ems-dev/README.md

 You can register as an employee: http://127.0.0.1:8000/register

-## You can engage in this project to make this more advanced and you can add new features.You contribution will be highly appreciated !!

 ## Installation
 This project is for employee management.
 Employee can register himself and employee can assign a salary for employee...